ksakmann/CarND-Vehicle-Detection/README.md

 ## Search examples
 The final classifier uses four scales and HOG features from all 3 channels of images in HLS space.
 The feature vector contains also  spatially binned color and histograms of color features
-False positives occured much more frequently for `pixels_per_cell=8` compared to `pixels_per_cell=16`.
-Using this larger value also had the pleasant side effect of a smaller feature vector and sped up the evaluation.
-The remaining false positives were filtered out by using a heatmap approach as described below.
+False positives occured more frequently for `pixels_per_cell=8` compared to `pixels_per_cell=16`, but nevertheless produced better results when applied to the video.
+The false positives were filtered out by using a heatmap approach as described below.
 Here are some typical examples of detections

 ![DetectionExamples][image5]